 In 2018, the Foundation awarded $9.5 million to the University, its faculty and researchers.
 The purpose of these grants is to strengthen research, develop new technologies, and contribute to Michigan State University’s scholarly infrastructure of teaching and deployment of knowledge.

-Essential to the grant program is close collaboration with MSU’s Provost, Executive Vice President of Administrative Services and Vice President for Research and Graduate Studies.
+Essential to the grant program is close collaboration with MSU’s Provost and the Office of the Senior Vice President for Research and Innovation.
 They work with the Foundation board to set grant-making objectives, provide counsel to the board on special grants, and administer a substantial portion of the grants program.

-The majority of the Foundation’s grants are allocated through the following three programs:
+The majority of the Foundation’s grants are allocated through the following programs:

 - Strategic Partnership Grants